sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

 The value of the `kubernetes.io/ingress.class` annotation identifies the IngressClass that will process Ingress objects.

 Tyk Operator by default looks for the value `tyk` and will ignore all other ingress classes.
-If you wish to override this default behaviour, you may do so by setting the environment variable `WATCH_INGRESS_CLASS` in the operator manager deployment.
+If you wish to override this default behavior, you may do so by setting the environment variable `WATCH_INGRESS_CLASS` in the operator manager deployment.
 [See Installing Tyk Operator]({{<ref "tyk-stack/tyk-operator/installing-tyk-operator">}}) for further information.

 ### Sample Template ApiDefinition resource